eclipse-langium/langium-website/hugo/content/tutorials/writing_a_grammar.md

 Pen:    'pen' '(' mode=('up' | 'down') ')';
 ```

-**Move** commands will take a pair of expressions, corresopnding to the x and y components, and can look like so:
+**Move** commands will take a pair of expressions, corresponding to the x and y components, and can look like so:

 ```minilogo
 move(1,5)